 Six of us hired a local company to tour Petra and Wadi Rum, instead of joining an Oceania tour.
 Many advantages acrue to being on our own, especially the separation from a crowd of 200 people.
 We caught up to the 5 buses en route and our driver, after prompts to 'beat the buses', took us on a shortcut to do just that!
 Happily we were checked in and touring before the crush.

 I asked our Muslim guide, Husam, how he felt about his neighbors, including Israel.
 He said everyone gets along just fine at the personal level with the exception of the Palestinians.
+He said he loves the Israelis.
 Apparently they are always demanding more and constantly complaining, which is creating many problems in Jordan.
 Seems to be a common thread in these parts.